 What are SECO’s strategic priorities?

 Switzerland’s main goal is to contribute to a resilient and self-dependent Ghana.
 In order to transform and diversify its economy, and use financial and natural resources more sustainably, Ghana needs attractive framework conditions for sustainable growth and decent income opportunities for the population.
 SECO thus focusses on the following two strategic priorities:

 - Promoting attractive framework conditions for sustainable growth

 Reliable framework conditions are essential for a resilient economic system that allows the private sector to emerge as a driving force of development.
 Therefore, SECO supports transparent and accountable institutions, balanced economic and fiscal policies, and business and trade friendly regulations.
 SECO fosters decentralisation of public services and more effective infrastructure spending.
 This is to provide the basis for economic diversification and income generation at the local level and to manage the development of urban growth poles.

 - Unlocking more and better jobs and decent income opportunities

 SECO fosters market-oriented skills and entrepreneurship in those sectors that provide the most potential for diversification and innovation.
 With a strong and diversified private sector, Ghana will be able to sustain its comparative advantages in traditional sectors such as cocoa, while at the same time taking advantage of the benefits of diversifying economic activities, for instance in the area of digitalisation, beyond the traditional commodities.

-From 2017 to 2020, a total of some CHF 75 million is earmarked for SECO’s economic development cooperation with Ghana.
+From 2021 to 2024, a total of around CHF 65 million is foreseen for SECO’s economic development cooperation with Ghana.